MadhavKanna/hack-the-future/README.md

 Made by Andrey Kobyakov and Madhav Kanna Thenappan for Hack the Future 2025.

-# Seller Side Application
+# Kintsugi Seller Side Application + Buyer Side Application

-This is the seller-side application for managing returns, resales, and analytics.
-It provides a centralized dashboard for sellers to view transactions, returns, trends, and more.
+This a repository containing both seller-side application for managing returns, resales, and analytics and buyer side integration example with Amazon.
+It provides a centralized dashboard for sellers to view transactions, returns, trends, and more, and a view of how a retailer chain could easily integrate our solutions.

 ---